-Status: Point in time view as at 07/02/1994.
+Status: Point in time view as at 13/04/1995.
 This version of this cross heading contains provisions that are not valid for this point in time.
 Changes to legislation: There are currently no known outstanding effects for the Employment Protection (Consolidation) Act 1978, Cross Heading: Time off work.
 (See end of Document for details)

-(11) Until the coming into operation of section 10 of the M8Nurses, Midwives and Health Visitors Act 1979, this section shall have effect as if for any reference to a registered midwife or registered health visitor there substituted a reference to a certified midwife.]
+- (10) Any contractual remuneration paid to an employee in respect of a period of time off under this section shall go towards discharging any liability of the employer to pay remuneration under subsection (4) in respect of that period, and conversely any payment of remuneration under subsection (4) in respect of a period shall go towards discharging any liability of the employer to pay contractual remuneration in respect of that period. - (11) Until the coming into operation of section 10 of the ^{M8}Nurses, Midwives and Health Visitors Act 1979, this section shall have effect as if for any reference to a registered midwife or registered health visitor there substituted a reference to a certified midwife.]

-F26 S. 31A inserted by Employment Act 1980 (c.
+F28 S. 31A inserted by Employment Act 1980 (c.
 42, SIF 43:5), s.
 13